 Many non-U.S. companies generate substantial USD-based revenue

 Over the past decade, investors spent little time thinking about dividends.
 Compared to the darlings of the internet, dividend-paying companies appeared downright boring.
-Well, in today’s more volatile markets, boring is beautiful, says Caroline Randall, a portfolio manager with Capital Income Builder®.
+Well, in today’s more volatile markets, boring is beautiful, says Caroline Randall, a portfolio manager with Capital Group Capital Income BuilderTM (Canada).

 Nowhere is that sentiment more rooted than in markets outside the U.S., where dividends have historically made up a bigger part of the investment landscape.
-As of October 31, 2022, about 600 companies headquartered in international and emerging markets offered hefty dividend yields between 3% and 6%, compared to only 121 in the United States.
+As of November 30, 2022, more than 580 companies headquartered in international and emerging markets offered hefty dividend yields between 3% and 6%, compared to only 110 in the United States (and 34 in Canada).

 “With growth slowing, the cost of capital rising and valuations for less profitable tech companies declining, I expect dividends to be a more significant and stable contributor to total returns,” Randall adds.
 “They may also offer a measure of downside protection when volatility rises.”